-Political Markets and Conflict Research Program: This program includes several initiatives related to Alex de Waal’s conceptualization of the political marketplace, that explores patronage markets and hybrid political orders, asking how fragile and conflict-ridden countries really function in fragile and conflict-affected states.
-Program Director Alex de Waal.
+The Conflict and the Political Marketplace program includes several initiatives related to Alex de Waal’s conceptualization of the political marketplace.
+It explores patronage markets and hybrid political orders, asking how fragile and conflict-ridden countries really function in fragile and conflict-affected states.